shadowsocks/shadowsocks-qt5/README.md

 sudo apt-get install shadowsocks-qt5
 ```

-If you want to build it manually, add `DEFINES+="UBUNTU_UNITY"` to `qmake` to enable `appindicator` support.
+If you want to build it manually, add `DEFINES+="UBUNTU_UNITY"` to `qmake` to enable `appindicator` support even if you're not using _Unity_.
+It seems Qt libraries in Ubuntu are heavily patched for Unity.
+Therefore, using `appindicator` is recommended for this distribution.

 #### Debian ####

+Since `v0.9`, the `debian` directory needs two modifications to get rid of Ubuntu stuff.

+1. Edit `debian/rules`, remove `DEFINES+="UBUNTU_UNITY"` from `qmake`.
+2. Edit `debian/control`, delete `libappindicator-dev,` (line 12).

-By running the command below, you'll get a deb package on upper directory.
+Now run the command below, you'll get a deb package in upper directory.

 ```bash
 dpkg-buildpackage -uc -us -b